Our Green Philosophy

 Products we feature on Lazy Environmentalist are at least 50% better for the planet than standard products.

 In our view, 50% signifies a serious and significant commitment to a cleaner, healthier planet.
 50% is challenging.
 50% means companies have to change a lot about how they do business – design their products, source the raw materials, manufacture them, etc.

 50% constitutes exciting progress toward an economy that operates in balance with nature.
 We’re all about getting to at least 50%.
 Here’s how that breaks down:

-Products that surround you (like apparel, furniture and backpacks):
+Products that surround you (like clothes, furniture, houses and cars):

 - Are made of at least 50% environmentally friendly materials (think organic cotton, hemp, recycled materials, sustainably harvested wood, etc.) or

 - Deliver at least 50% energy savings compared to standard, more conventional products

 Products that go in or on you (like food, drinks, toothpaste and other personal care items):